Rokiis1/roadmap/test_case_design/1_level/1_test_case_design.md

 | Confirm that images resize appropriately and maintain their intended aspect ratio.                |      |      |       |
 | Verify that supported media elements remain usable and playable.                                  |      |      |       |

 Checklist-based testing can support both functional and non-functional testing.
-Checklists may cover business functions, usability, compatibility, accessibility, reliability or performance-related observations.
+Checklists may cover application functions, usability, compatibility, accessibility, reliability or performance-related observations.

 A checklist should be specific enough to guide testing but not so detailed that it becomes a set of fully scripted test cases.
 Checklist items should also be reviewed and updated as the product, risks and team knowledge change.